openvinotoolkit/openvino/docs/OV_Runtime_UG/integrate_with_your_application.md

 @endsphinxtabset

 The `ov::Model` object represents any models inside the OpenVINO™ Runtime.
-For more details, refer to the [OpenVINO™ Model representation](model_representation.md) article.
+For more details please read article about [OpenVINO™ Model representation](model_representation.md).

 The code above creates a compiled model associated with a single hardware device from the model object.
 It is possible to create as many compiled models as needed and use them simultaneously (up to the limitation of the hardware resources).
 To learn how to change the device configuration, read the [Query device properties](./supported_plugins/config_properties.md) article.

-### Step 3.
+## Step 3.
 Create an Inference Request

-The `ov::InferRequest` class provides methods for model inference in OpenVINO™ Runtime.
-For more details, see the [InferRequest detailed documentation](./ov_infer_request.md).
+`ov::InferRequest` class provides methods for model inference in OpenVINO™ Runtime.
+Create an infer request using the following code (see [InferRequest detailed documentation](./ov_infer_request.md) for more details):

-Use the following code to create an inference request:

 @sphinxtabset